Dearest family and friends,

 Upon returning from the hospital we had to register his birth and arrange for the cremation.
 We named him Jerry.
 That’s not the name we had planned for him but is what we’d been calling him since he started sharing my body in December 2019.
 He had developed ears so that’s the name he would have heard.

 We’ve decided we want to scatter Jerry’s ashes along the Castlereagh River at Dave’s parents farm.
-It’ll be just Dave and I there to say goodbye.
-It’s been a very personal journey between Dave and I, so it just seems fitting that we do this alone and make our peace together.
+It’ll be just me and Dave there to say goodbye.
+It’s been a very personal journey between me and Dave, so it just seems fitting that we do this alone and make our peace together.

 The amazing midwife who delivered him said the cord appeared knotted or crushed but couldn’t provide any real answers.
 We have a follow up appointment with a specialist in a few weeks and hope to get some answers then.
 Unfortunately, as with many stillbirths there simply may be no answer for how this happened.

 Although this is a heartbreaking story, Dave and I will laugh and smile again.
 You all know Dave is amazing and makes the world a better place.
 He also makes me a better person and gives me strength to see light in our future.

 Please don’t hold back the news of a new child or an exciting milestone in your family life because you think it will upset us.
 We’re still excited and want to celebrate the good news of others!